 Objective: To ensure and enhance student understanding of concepts related to the Constitution and Articles of Confederation, specifically students will be able to:

-Activities: • Compare and contrast the two documents using a CHART and other resources.
+Activities: Compare and contrast the two documents using this CHART and the linked resources below.
 Similarities?
 Differences?

 Virginia History and Social Science Standards of Learning covered: